vickmuir/Backup/retrieve-r1soft-cdp-username-and-password.md

 ## What Happens Next

 Use the credentials for R1Soft CDP to log in to CDP on the device.
-If the credentials retrieved from the [Customer Portal](https://control.softlayer.com/) do not allow for login, it is possible that the password was updated in R1Soft CDP but not recorded using the Password Tracking tool.
+If the credentials retrieved from the {{site.data.keyword.slportal}} do not allow for login, it is possible that the password was updated in R1Soft CDP but not recorded using the Password Tracking tool.
 To reset a lost password, use the KVM functionality for your device to access the CDP server remotely and manually reset the password.
-For more information on interacting with R1Soft CDP, we recommend using [R1Soft's support wiki](http://wiki.r1soft.com/display/CDP3/Enterprise+Edition).
+For more information on interacting with R1Soft CDP, we recommend using [R1Soft's Support Wiki](http://wiki.r1soft.com/display/CDP3/Enterprise+Edition){:new_window}.